 K: The places!!
 Always the places.
 I had never travelled further than Toronto and fell in love with the idea of seeing those places that everyone always talks about.
 Also, the culture.
 The people of other countries, and how nice they were.

-Tell us a bit about where you went on your trip.
 What was your favourite location on the trip and why?

 What was your favourite experience on the trip and why?